0% Capital Gains Tax Rate Really Exists

 I had no idea long term capital gains are presently 0%.
 Are you sure?

 Yes, Colin, I’m sure!
-Let’s take a closer look at capital gains and the capital gains tax rates for 2010.
+Let’s take a closer look at capital gains and the capital gains tax rates.

 Capital Assets